oemof/tespy/docs/modules/networks.rst

 -------
 A TESPy network can be represented as a linear system of nonlinear equations, consequently the solution is obtained with numerical methods.
-TESPy uses the n-dimensional Newton–Raphson method to find the systems solution, which may only be found, if the network is parameterized correctly. **The number of variables n** is :math:`n = num_{conn} \cdot (3 + num_{fluids})`.
+TESPy uses the n-dimensional Newton-Raphson method to find the system's solution, which may only be found, if the network is parameterized correctly. **The number of variables n** is :math:`n = num_{conn} \cdot (3 + num_{fluids})`.